 Another possible reason for deportation could include any violation of U.S. immigration laws.
 This may entail visa overstays, marriage fraud, entering the country illegally, documentation fraud, or smuggling people into the country illegally, among other violations.

 Certain types of crimes may also warrant deportation and removal.
 Crimes that may lead to deportation include document fraud, domestic violence, murder, and rape.
 Others include criminal offenses involving drugs or controlled substances, terrorism, or espionage.
+Immigrants may have difficulty maintaining residency when convicted of DUIs as well.

 What Is a Deportation Notice?